-In 2014, agreements were reached on the EU-Canada FTA (CETA) and the EU-Singapore FTA, for which negotiations had been preceding.
-Provisions including the investment rules have been made public.
+In 2014, agreements were reached on the EU-Canada FTA (CETA) and the EU-Singapore FTA.
+Provisions including the investment rules were made public.

 As for the EU-Singapore FTA, the Court of Justice of the European Union issued an opinion in May 2017 to the effect that the provisions of the agreement relating to direct foreign investment fall within the exclusive competence of the EU, while those relating to non-direct foreign investment and dispute settlement fall within a competence shared between the EU and the Member States.